Chip and Potato

-Chip and Potato is an animated children's television series created by Billy Macqueen, Catherine Williams, and Maddy Darrall.
-The series is co-produced by MCC Media and Darrall Macqueen.
+Chip and Potato is an flash animated children's television series created by Billy Macqueen, Catherine Williams, and Maddy Darrall.
+The series is co-produced by WildBrain Studios and Darrall Macqueen.

-The series follows Chip, a young pug who faces challenges in kindergarten and Potato, her snuggly "toy" who is secretly a living mouse.
+The series follows Chip, a young 5/6-year-old pug girl who faces challenges in kindergarten and Potato, her snuggly "toy" who is secretly a living mouse.
 It first premiered on Family Jr. on October 15, 2018.
-The first twenty episodes (released as two segments per episode) of the series were released on Netflix on Friday 17th May 2019.
-The second half, labeled as a second season, was released on Netflix on Friday 29th November 2019 and Family Jr. A third season premiered on Tuesday 8th March 2022 on Netflix.
-Season 4 premiered on 3rd October 2022 on Netflix.
+The first twenty episodes (released as two segments per episode) of the series were released on Netflix on May 17, 2019.
+The second half, labeled as a second season, was released on Netflix on November 29, 2019 and Family Jr. The third season premiered on Netflix on March 8, 2022 on Netflix.
+The fourth season premiered on Netflix on October 3, 2022.

 Plot

-Chip and Potato is about Chip, a young little pug who faces big challenges and embarks on the new stages of her life.
+Chip and Potato is about Chip, a young little 5/6-year-old pug girl who faces big challenges and embarks on the new stages of her life.
 There to help and comfort Chip whenever she needs it is her best friend Potato, a toy who she snuggles in her pocket.
 However, Potato is actually a real, living mouse who must be kept a secret.